 Additionally, choosing an appropriate optical fiber for a given application can help to avoid damage.
 Large-mode-area fibers are a good alternative to standard single mode fibers in high-power applications.
 They provide good beam quality with a larger MFD, thereby decreasing power densities.
 Standard single mode fibers are also not generally used for ultraviolet applications or high-peak-power pulsed applications due to the high spatial power densities these applications present.

 Thorlabs offers multimode bare optical fiber with silica, zirconium fluoride (ZrF4), or indium fluoride (InF3) cores.
-The graph below is an attenuation comparison of our step-index silica core fibers.
-We also offer fluoride core fiber for higher transmission into the mid-infrared as well as graded-index fiber.
 The table below details all of Thorlabs' multimode bare optical fiber offerings.
+Attenuation plots can be found by clicking the graph icons in the column to the right.